achingbrain/pm2-web/README.md

 $ pm2-web --pm2.host foo.baz.com --pm2.host bar.baz.com
 ```

+## Authentication

+First, a warning - `pm2-interface` does not support any kind of authentication, so just enabling auth for pm2-web will not secure your system.
+If you are planning on exposing pm2-web on a publicly accessible host, please ensure that you cannot connect to `pm2-interface`'s RPC or event ports on monitored hosts across the Internet.

+To use HTTP basic auth, set `www:authentication:enabled` to true in your configuration file.
+See the [default configuration file](https://github.com/achingbrain/pm2-web/blob/master/config.json) for more information.

+N.b.
+Your password will be sent in plain text.
+If you enable HTTP auth, you should probably enable SSL as well.

+### SSL support

+pm2-web can start a https server if so desired.
+To do so, set `www:ssl:enabled` to true in your configuration file and supply your certificate details.
+If you do not have a SSL certificate, the `generate_certificate.sh` script in the `/certs` directory will create a self-signed certificate for you.

 ## Debugging running processes

 To debug a running process, [node-inspector](https://www.npmjs.org/package/node-inspector) must be installed and running on the same host as the process.